aurielfournier/aurielfournier.github.io/rejection.md

 Permament non-academic, includes permament jobs that were not at universities, so non-profit, federal and state agency jobs.

 I also applied for jobs across several US states.
-My job search was geographically limited in that I was only applying for jobs that were within a 1 hour drive of atleast once place my husband would be able to work.
+My job search was geographically limited in that I was only applying for jobs that were within a 1 hour drive of atleast one place my husband would be able to work.
 Which eliminated a lot of jobs.

 <img   alt=""  src="https://raw.githubusercontent.com/aurielfournier/aurielfournier.github.io/master/images/INHS_jobs_geography.jpeg">